Sanjay-shankar/LibraryLandscape/Python/Scikit-Learn/README.md

 OVERVIEW

 Scikit-learn is an open-source Python library that provides a range of supervised and unsupervised learning algorithms.
-It is built upon the core Python libraries NumPy, SciPy, and matplotlib, which makes it a great choice for data analysis and data mining tasks.
+It is built upon the core Python libraries NumPy, SciPy, and matplotlib, which makes it an excellent choice for data analysis and data mining tasks.

 ORIGINAL AUTHOR